Detailed guide on Vietnam labour law for foreigners

 • Submission of Labour Contract: In cases of recruitment, the signed labor contract must be submitted to the labor authority within five working days from the date of signing.

-Exemptions for Foreigners
+Exemptions for foreigners

 Certain exemptions exist for foreign individuals in Vietnam, including: